 Section 5.1 What is a clinical research study?
+What is a chillear resourch stady.

 A clinical research study (also called a clinical trial) is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 Certain clinical research studies are approved by Medicare.
 Clinical research studies approved by Medicare typically request volunteers to participate in the study.